openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 Ziti links currently require 2 underlay connections, with one of them dedicated to flow control processing.
 This is why there are 2 `westworld3` connections established above.

+> There is currently an open issue in the `openziti/fabric` project to allow the ACK channel to operate on a protocol other than the data channel.
+Running the ACK channel over TCP and the data channel over `westworld3` will make analyzing the metrics simpler in Ziti-enabled cases.
+Coming soon.

 After running our workload over the Ziti fabric with a Transwarp data plane, we can retrieve the `westworld3` analysis dataset in the same way we did in the plain `dilithium` scenario above.
 Both routers emit log messages advertising their metrics instrument control socket:

 ```